eclipse-tractusx/item-relationship-service/docs/arc42.md

 GitHub contains the application source code as well as the Helm charts used for deployment.
 The IRS Helm charts can be found here: <https://github.com/eclipse-tractusx/item-relationship-service/tree/main/charts>

-### GitHub Container Registry (GHCR)
+### Docker Hub

-When the IRS is built by GitHub Action workflows, the final image is pushed to the GHCR, where it can be picked up for deployment.
+When the IRS is built by GitHub Action workflows, the final image is pushed to Docker Hub, where it can be picked up for deployment.

 ### Kubernetes